Braekpo1nt/mct-manager/data/mct-manager/functions/score-manager/README.md

 # score-manager
-The manager data pack for the MCT scoring system
+The manager sub-data pack for the MCT scoring system